RyoNkmr/eslint-plugin-atomic-design/README.md

 ## Rules

 ### Hierarchical Dependencies (hierarchical-import)
-This is the only rule of this plugin.
+Currently, this is the only rule of this plugin.

 #### options
 ##### excludes `Array<RegExpString>`